MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

 ..
 Warning::

-    Only a few key model types are inspected using model.inspect_model under the hood.
+    Only a few key model types are inspected using :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_model` under the hood.
 Inspecting the entire simulation file can produce a large volume of data, much of which may not be relevant or necessary in most use cases.

     If certain models do not appear in the inspection output, this is intentional — the tool selectively inspects components to keep results concise and focused.